-250 Statistical Methods.

-Introduction to the use of descriptive and inferential statistics in the collection of data and the interpretation of research in psychology and education.
+250 Statistical Methods.Fall (4), Spring (4).Introduction to the use of descriptive and inferential statistics in the collection of data and the interpretation of research in psychology and education.Prerequisite: PSYC 100 or by permission.

 252 Culture and Human Behavior.